aladrocMatiner/fossnorth-pgeu-system/quick-install-guide.md

 ./scripts/sso-login.sh      # logs in fossnorth / fossnorth
 ```
 Expect: "[OK] Authenticated access confirmed."
+Notes: Keycloak login is built-in; the dev realm imported at startup already
+contains the demo user above.

 7) Use in browser
 - Site: http://localhost:8000